Safe guide for exporting a car outside the EU

-Export of cars to countries outside the EU
+Export of vehicles to countries outside the EU

 Swedish exports of cars to countries outside the EU have become increasingly common in recent years.
 Cars are an important export for Sweden and there are many companies that specialize in exporting cars to countries such as Switzerland, Serbia, Kosovo, North Macedonia and other countries in Europe outside the EU.
 In this text we will go through what is important to consider when exporting cars from Sweden to countries outside the EU.